matloff/TidyverseSkeptic/README.md

 ## Case study:  Tidy text analysis

-Here is a more advanced example, from *Text Mining with R*, by Julia Silge of RStudio, and David Robinson.
+Here is an example from *Text Mining with R*, by Julia Silge of RStudio, and David Robinson.
 It's a great introduction to the text analysis field, and I myself have found the book useful.

-But the example, which may be found [here](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html), illustrates my viewpoint of base-R being the better way to teach those withou coding background.
+This example, which may be found [here](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html), is a bit more involved than the previous ones, and thus better illustrates my concerns about debugging Tidy code.
+Courses that teach using Tidy do very well for simple examples; this one is more complex.

 The R package **janeaustenr** brings in full corpuses of six novels by that author: